In What Direction Will bluebird bio Inc.'s (NASDAQ:BLUE) Stock Goes From Here? - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Aug 19 when Cole Jason sold 14,194 shares for $5.53 per share.
 The transaction valued at 78,473 led to the insider holds 189,546 shares of the business.

 Cole Jason sold 7,448 shares of BLUE for $32,707 on Aug 04.
 The Chief Strategy & Financial Off now owns 203,740 shares after completing the transaction at $4.39 per share.
 On Aug 04, another insider, Obenshain Andrew, who serves as the President and CEO of the company, sold 21,805 shares for $4.39 each.
 As a result, the insider received 95,754 and left with 247,131 shares of the company.